-With so many to choose from, it’s difficult to know what the best soccer cleats for women are.
-This article has a choice for all, with the best in class and the what the pro USWNT wear.
+With so many choices, knowing the best soccer cleats for women is difficult.
+This article has a choice for all, with the best in class and what the pro-USWNT wears.

 Ultimately, there are many great cleat options for female soccer players.
 Women soccer players should consider their position, foot shape, and comfort when selecting their cleats.

-Women’s soccer cleats are made differently from men’s cleats, and we’ll take a look at what shape and style of cleats are best for your type of foot.
+Women’s soccer cleats are made differently from men’s, and we’ll look at what shape and style of cleats are best for your foot type.

 Let’s dive into some of the best soccer cleats for women.